So, you’re in that place where you want to start a family. Now, it’s time to get your partner on side.

 That said, there is a way of, shall we say, broaching the subject so it’s out in the open but not such a touchy subject that you never mention it again.

-Be conscious of his life stage
+Be conscious of their life stage

-Gauge his mood
+Gauge their mood

 Consider this – it may help you decide whether the time’s right or how you want to move forward in the relationship.

 Think it’s time to bring up the subject?
 Keep things relaxed.